3 Ways to Learn Anything Faster

 Instead of “learn guitar,” break it into 3 tiny, finishable wins:

-4. Micro‑skill 3: Play one simple song using only those chords
+3. Micro‑skill 3: Play one simple songshutter using only those chords

-Each step is small, clear, and finishable.
-Your brainnot gets a quick win every time you complete one.
+Each step isabout small, clear, andbrain finishable.
+Your brain gets a quick win every time you complete one.
 That reward loop keeps you motivated and helps the skill stick faster.

-Why it works: Chunking is how working memory avoids overload.the You learn faster because you’re giving your brain fewer moving parts atthree once.
+Why it works: Chunking is how workingswitching memory avoids overload.
+You learn faster because you’rein giving your brainto fewer moving parts at once.

 Example:

-If you can teacheffort. it, you truly understand it.
+If you can teach it, you truly understand it.

 Why it works: Teaching exposes gaps instantly.
-Itforces also strengthens neural pathways because you’re retrieving, not just absorbing.
+It also strengthens neural pathways because you’re retrieving, not just absorbing.

 Use spaced micro‑reviews instead of long study sessions

-Review at the moments your brain is aboutbrain to forget.
+Review at the moments your brain isneural about to forget.

 • Review it once after 1 hour